-But what about all the other bills you face each month?
-These include energy, water and Council Tax, not to mention home insurance and the TV licence?
+These can include energy, water and Council Tax, not to mention home insurance and a TV licence.

 We look at which bills must be paid by you, the tenant, and which bills must be paid by your landlord.

-The amount you pay depends on your property’s valuation, the banding of your property, and your local authority.
+The amount you pay depends on your property’s valuation, the banding of your property and your local council.

-Having a water meter means you only get charged for the amount of water you use.
+You'll either be on a provider's standard tariff or you'll have a water meter.
+With a meter, you only get charged for the amount of water you use.

 Phone and broadband

-You’ll need to pay for the phone line and broadband.
+As a tenant, you’ll need to pay for the phone line and broadband.

-As a tenant, it's your responsibility to pay for a TV licence.
-You need one if you want to download or watch any BBC programmes on iPlayer (including both catch-up and on-demand).
+You still need one if you want to download or watch any BBC programmes on iPlayer (including catch-up and on-demand).